dotnet/msbuild/documentation/wiki/ChangeWaves-Dev.md

 public static readonly string[] AllWaves = { Wave16_10, Wave17_0, Wave17_4 };
 ```

-## Checking If A Change Wave is Enabled
+## Conditioning Your Feature On A Change Wave
 Surround your feature with the following:
 ```c#
     // If you pass an incorrectly formatted change wave, this will throw.